WHAT IS HURLING?

 Our Winter Home

-In the winter months you will find us at our indoor leagues at TSE in East Rochester.
+In the off season months you will find us at our indoor leagues at TSE (Total Sports Experience) in Gates on Elmgrove Rd.

-We play on most Wednesday nights in the winter.
+We play on most Thursday nights in the Fall, Winter and Spring.

 We look forward to seeing you out on the field!